EBS restores

 There are three ways to restore the contents of an EBS volume SecureVault backup:

-• Restore the entire backup volume to the same account, overwriting the original source volume to roll it back to an earlier point in time, or to a completely different location.
+• Restore the entire backup volume to the same account, creating a new volume to roll it back to an earlier point in time, or to a completely different location.

 • Browse and restore folders and files within the backup.
 If the “Browse and Restore Files” button is disabled (grayed out) it means that the backup exceeds the limitation and therefore cannot support the browse and restore feature.